OkayHughes/open-lab-notebook/src/posts/grfp/csgf.md

 What would you be able to answer with 100x computational power?
 This question is meant to assess your broad-picture understanding of what computational science _can do_.
 What is the power of scientific computing?
+How would access to world-class compute allocations change my plan?
-What does this CHANGE about my plan?
-Questions I could answer that I couldn't before.
+What questions could I answer that I couldn't before?
-	This funding frees me up.
+This funding frees you up, but unlike the GRFP it wishes to direct you squarely into computational science.

 Specifics: There's something interesting to be found there!
 	You can't just say "I'll run it at 10x the resolution and decrease the error bar by a factor of 10".
 What new avenues can you pursue?